WORLD WAR II B-26 COMBAT

-World War II.
-Among others, he mailed copies of these essays to his aunt Rowena
+Cochran mailed copies of these essays to his aunt Rowena (Dunnam) Robinson of

-Rowena Robinson passed away in December 1990, and I "inherited" her copies of Sam's essays.
+Mrs. Robinson passed away in December 1990 and I inherited her copies of

-Each essay may be read by clicking the appropriate link below.
+Each of these essays may be read by clicking the appropriate link below.

 THE TRIP OVER

 - 2 pages